-The Summerland Community Plan's major components include: commercial and residential design guidelines, lighting ordinance, and improvements to the vehicular, pedestrian, and bicycle circulation of the area.
+The newly adopted Summerland Community Plan's major components includes commercial and residential design guidelines, a lighting ordinance, and improvements to the vehicular, pedestrian, and bicycle circulation in the area.
 The Board of Supervisors took final action and adopted the Summerland Community Plan in October 2014.
-Long Range Planning (LRP) submitted the Board-adopted plan to the California Coastal Commission (CCC) for certification, and the CCC accepted the submittal as complete in February 2015.
-The CCC could conduct a hearing to certify the plan as soon as fall 2015.
-However, the CCC's statutory deadline for taking action on the plan is May 2016.
-The CREF grant has been expended.
+Long Range Planning (LRP) submitted the Board-adopted plan to the California Coastal Commission (CCC) for certification, and the CCC certified the plan in June of 2016.